Our.vision.header Upscale

 Read Bevan’s Full Bio

-Richard Fitzpatrick is an Emmy-awarded cinematographer and an Adjunct Professional Research Fellow at James Cook University where he specialises in sharks.
+Richard Fitzpatrick is an Emmy-awarded cinematographer and a specialist in sharks.
 He has shot more than 120 films for clients such as the BBC, National Geographic and Discovery Channel.
 Richard is renowned for filming unusual complex behavioural sequences.

 Extreme environments are no problem for Richard who has filmed all over the world, from the deserts of outback Australia, to the jungles of the Amazon, to snow-covered Alaska.
 Having spent more than 20,000 hours underwater, he has filmed in the crystal-clear coral gardens of the Great Barrier Reef, the murky waters of the Amazon, and everything in-between.